foldda/rda/README.md

 #### _Using class Rda_

-The _Rda class_ implements the RDA encoding and decoding and is modeled as a "container" object, which provides -
+The _Rda class_ implements the RDA encoding and decoding and is modeled as a "container" object.
+The idea is to store your data object and its properties in the container, and then serialize the container and its conent into a string.
+The Rda class provides -

-* **Setter-Getter** methods for accessing the container's content using index-based addresses,
+* **Setter-Getter** methods are for accessing the container's content using index-based addresses.
-* **ToString** method for RDA-encoding, i.e. serializing the container object and its content into a string, and
+* **ToString** method is for serialization, i.e. apply RDA-encoding to the container's content and making it into a string.
-* **Parse** method for RDA-decoding, i.e. de-serializing an RDA-encoded string to an RDA container object in a program.
+* **Parse** method is for de-serializing an RDA-encoded string back to an RDA container object with content.

 The following code[^4] shows an example of serializing and de-serializing data values using these methods.